aws-amplify/docs/docs/cli/graphql-transformer/directives.md

 }
 ```

 ### Ownership with create mutations

-The ownership authorization rule tries to make itself as easy as possible to use.
-One
-feature that helps with this is that it will automatically fill ownership fields unless
+The ownership authorization rule will automatically fill ownership fields unless
 told explicitly not to do so.
 To show how this works, lets look at how the create mutation
 would work for the **Draft** type above: